meteor/galaxy-docs/content/mongodb.md

 description: Learn how to configure your MongoDB provider for Galaxy
 ---

 Since Galaxy doesn’t provide a MongoDB cluster, you will need to host one yourself.
-We recommend using a dedicated database hosting service such as [mLab](https://mongolab.com/) or [Compose](https://www.compose.io/).
+We recommend using a dedicated database hosting service such as [mLab](https://mongolab.com/), [Compose](https://www.compose.io/) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 To configure MongoDB for your Meteor application, see the detailed steps in the [Deployment guide](/deploy-guide.html#mongo-configure).

 For optimum performance, please ensure your database is running in the same region.